vsquicciarini/madys/docs/source/instance_creation.rst

 From custom data
 ----------------

 Mode 2 does not perform a query in all-sky catalogs, taking instead all the information it needs from the user.
-Data should be provided through an astropy table with column names corresponding to valid filters (see HERE).
+Data should be provided through an astropy table with column names corresponding to valid filters.
 Photometric uncertainties corresponding to a filter ``'x'`` should be labeled as ``'x_err'``.

 Using a real-life example, we provide here information about two planets in the direct-imaged HR8799 system (data from Zurlo et al. 2016):